 - Religious Activities

 - Skilled Labor

 Contact the Embassy of Japan in your home country for further information about Japan visa

 Other Japan Visa Info

-To be successful in your Japan job search and getting the job you want, you need to prepare a Japan cover letter and Japan resume which you must email them instantly to the prospective employers selected during a job search in Japan.
+To be successful in your Japan job search and get the job you want, you need to prepare a Japan cover letter and Japan resume which you must email them instantly to the prospective employers selected during a job search in Japan.

 When you receive an invitation to the Japan job interview, you may apply for a Japan visa and a Japan work permit.
 Then prepare yourself for a job interview and take a look at Japan dress code because how you dress is one of the most important attributes in being hired.